Republic of Hawaii: Popular controversy

 Cleveland had to mobilize support from Southern Democrats to fight the treaty.
 He sent former Georgia Congressman James H. Blount as a special representative to Hawaii to investigate and provide a solution.
 Blount was well known for his opposition to imperialism.
 Blount was also a leader in the white supremacy movement that in the 1890s was ending the right to vote by southern Blacks.
 Some observers speculated he would support annexation on grounds of the inability of the Asiatics to govern themselves.
-Instead, Blount opposed imperialism, and called for the US military to restore Queen Liliuokalani.
-He argued that the Hawaii natives should be allowed to continue their "Asiatic ways."
+Instead, Blount opposed imperialism, and called for the U.S. military to restore Queen Liliuokalani.
+He argued that the Hawaii natives should be allowed to continue their "Asiatic ways".

-A vigorous nationwide anti-expansionist movement, organized as the American Anti-Imperialist League, emerged that listened to Cleveland and Carl Schurz, as well as Democratic leader William Jennings Bryan and industrialist Andrew Carnegie, As well as author Mark Twain and sociologist William Graham Sumner.
-The anti-imperialists opposed expansion, believing that imperialism violated the fundamental principle that just republican government must derive from "consent of the governed."
+A vigorous nationwide anti-expansionist movement, organized as the American Anti-Imperialist League, emerged that listened to Cleveland and Carl Schurz, as well as Democratic leader William Jennings Bryan, industrialist Andrew Carnegie, author Mark Twain, and sociologist William Graham Sumner.
+The anti-imperialists opposed expansion, believing that imperialism violated the fundamental principle that just republican government must derive from "consent of the governed".
 The League argued that such activity would necessitate the abandonment of American ideals of self-government and non-intervention—ideals expressed in the Declaration of Independence, George Washington's Farewell Address and Lincoln's Gettysburg Address.

 However, the Antis could not stop the even more energetic forces of imperialism.
 They were led by Secretary of State John Hay, naval strategist Alfred T. Mahan, Republican congressman Henry Cabot Lodge, Secretary of War Elihu Root, and young politician Theodore Roosevelt.
 These expansionists had vigorous support from newspaper publishers William Randolph Hearst and Joseph Pulitzer, whipping up popular excitement.
 Mahan and Roosevelt took the forging a global strategy calling for a competitive modern navy, Pacific bases, an isthmian canal through Nicaragua or Panama, and, above all, an assertive role for America as the largest industrial power.
 President McKinley's position was that Hawaii could never survive on its own.
 It would quickly be gobbled up by Japan—already a fourth of the islands' population was Japanese.
 Japan would then dominate the Pacific and undermine American hopes for large-scale trade with Asia.